jsbisht/aws-developer-associate/database.md

 `Both type of backup use AWS managed S3 Buckets`.

 - The buckets will not be visible in the AWS mgmt console
-- Since data in S3 is replicated across regions, `RDS data becomes region resiliant`
+- As S3's data is replicated across regions, `RDS data becomes region resiliant`
 - For single-az, the backup will occur from single instance
 - For multi-az, backup occurs from standby replica